jlcarr/JaneStreetPuzzles/README.md

 #### Tables For n = 2
 Let's also build the tables for this case:

-1. Starting with the emtpy table
+1. Starting with the empty table
    |         | kid 1 | kid 2 | sum |
    |:-------:|:-----:|:-----:|:---:|
    | candy 1 |       |       | =2  |